akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 The `actorOf` method of the classic `ActorSystem` is typically used to create a few (or many) top level actors.
 The `ActorSystem` in Typed doesn't have that capability.
 Instead, such actors are started as children of the user guardian actor or children of other actors in the actor hierarchy.
+The rationale for this is partly about consistency.
+In a typed system you can’t create children to an arbitrary actor from anywhere in your app without messaging it, so this will also hold true for the user guardian actor.
+That noted, in cases where you do need to spawn outside of this guardian then you can use the @ref:[`SpawnProtocol`](./actor-lifecycle.md#spawnprotocol) to spawn as needed.

 ## become